Sulphur Springs, Texas: Late 18th, early 19th centuries

+Post-World War II to today

 After World War II, the city adopted a new council-manager type of government.
 It stimulated new programs.
 Industrialization brought new plants and factories to the city.
 The population has grown as a result, to an estimate of more than 16,000 in 2016.

 The dairy industry was a major component of the local economy from the late 1940s through 1995.
 The Southwest Dairy Museum in the city features artifacts on the history of the dairy industry.
 The industry began to shrink largely because of declining milk prices, higher labor costs, and large corporations operating industrial-scale dairies.

 Large industries in the area today include Pinnacle, Ocean Spray, Grocery Supply, Jeld-Wen, Clayton Home Mfg., Flowserve, and others.

 Geography

 Sulphur Springs is at the center of Hopkins County, roughly halfway between Dallas and Texarkana.
 Interstate 30 passes through the south side of the city, with access from exits 120 through 127.
 I-30 leads east 38 mi to Mount Pleasant and 100 mi to Texarkana, while to the west it leads 30 mi to Greenville and 79 mi to Dallas.
 Texas State Highway 19 runs through the western side of Sulphur Springs, leading north 37 mi to Paris and southwest 44 mi to Canton.
 Texas State Highway 11 passes through the southern and western sides of Sulphur Springs, leading southeast 23 mi to Winnsboro and northwest 20 mi to Commerce.
 Texas State Highway 154 runs through the center of Sulphur Springs as Gilmer Street and Church Street, leading north 21 mi to Cooper and south 27 mi to Quitman.

 According to the United States Census Bureau, Sulphur Springs has a total area of 61.9 km2, of which 53.2 km2 are land and 8.7 km2, or 14.1%, are covered by water.
 The city is part of the Rock Creek (White Oak Creek) watershed, which flows east to the Sulphur River, a tributary of the Red River.